Can Vegetarians Eat The Bulletproof Diet?

 - Wheat, barley, corn, potatoes, quinoa, and similar carb sources are all out.
 Get your carbs from sweet potatoes, pumpkin, carrot, butternut squash, and white rice instead.

 - Don’t load up on fruit!
 Many vegetarians do, but fruit is high in hormone-sabotaging fructose.
 Stick to Bulletproof veggies instead.

 3) Get plenty of cholesterol and fat

 Vegetarians often don’t eat a lot of fat, and many have lower cholesterol than meat-eaters do .
-Fat is a cornerstone of the Bulletproof Diet, and even the American Heart Association has stated that cholesterol is not the enemy doctors and nutritionists make it out to be.
-Make sure you get plenty of high-quality fat and cholesterol.
+Fat is a cornerstone of the Bulletproof Diet, which is why you should make sure you get plenty of high-quality fat and cholesterol.
 Here are a few good sources:

 - Egg yolks are high in cholesterol and fat and egg whites are a great source of protein.
 To maximize the nutrients you get from eggs, cook your whites (cooking makes egg protein more absorbable) and keep the yolk raw.
 Soft-boiled or sunny-side up eggs are solid choices.
 Again, always go for pasture-raised eggs.

-- Grass-fed butter is chock-full of saturated fat, cholesterol, butyrate, CLA, carotene, and vitamins A, K2, E, and D (many vegetarians are vitamin D deficient; even if you eat butter, consider supplementing with 1000 iu/25 lbs. body weight).
+- Grass-fed butter contains saturated fat, cholesterol, butyrate, CLA, carotene and omega-3 fats.
 Throw it on all those veggies you eat!